-Article 4 Where the transfer of state-owned shares and legal person shares of listed companies to foreign investors relates to industrial policy and the restructuring of an enterprise, the State Economic and Trade Commission shall be responsible for examination and confirmation; when related to the management of state-owned equity, the Ministry of Finance shall be responsible for examination and confirmation; important matters shall be reported to the State Council for approval.
-The transfer of state-owned shares and legal person shares to foreign investors must comply with the regulations the China Securities Regulatory Commission.
+Where the transfer of state-owned shares and legal person shares of listed companies to foreign investors relates to industrial policy and the restructuring of an enterprise, the State Economic and Trade Commission shall be responsible for examination and confirmation; when related to the management of state-owned equity, the Ministry of Finance shall be responsible for examination and confirmation; important matters shall be reported to the State Council for approval.
+The transfer of state-owned shares and legal person shares to foreign investors must comply with the regulations concerning the acquisition of listed companies, information disclosure, etc. of the China Securities Regulatory Commission.